Home page Site search Site

 - We're in the process of becoming an international

 church.
-Until this point, most of our policies, programs, and procedures have grown out of the
+Until a few years ago, most of our policies, programs, and procedures had grown out

-American culture, American political system, and American church world.
-Change is coming,
+of the American culture, political system, and church world.
+Change in that

-however, and I believe God is going to guide into creating the
+regard is happening, however, and I believe God will guide us into creating the necessary

-- Do we have any "Alabaster" churches in Italy?
+- Do we have any Alabaster-offering churches in Italy?

 - Yes, we do.
 The church in Sarzana was built with